mikeizbicki/cmc-csci046/README.md

 You lose `2**i` points on every assignment, where `i` is the number of days late.
 It is usually better to submit a correct assignment late than an incorrect one on time.

+I expect that most students will be submitted assignments late at some point.

 **Grade Schedule:**